PieFlavr/CPE471-Project-2/README.md

 # Grid World Reinforcement Learning

 ## Overview
 This project implements a Grid World environment for reinforcement learning algorithms.
-The environment is a grid where an agent learns to navigate from a starting position to a goal position while maximizing rewards and minimizing penalties.
-The project includes implementations of Q-Learning and Q-Lambda algorithms.
+The environment is a grid where an agent learns to navigate from a starting position to a goal position while maximizing rewards and minimizing penalties via a wide variety of algorithms.

 ## Features
-- **Grid World Environment**: A customizable grid where the agent learns to navigate.
+- **Grid World Environment**: A grid where the agent learns to navigate.
+The size, starting positionn, goal, and rewards are customizable.
-- **Q-Learning Algorithm**: An implementation of the Q-Learning algorithm for reinforcement learning.
+- **Q-Learning Algorithm**: The basic algorithm for the agent to learn optimal policies.
-- **Q-Lambda Algorithm**: An implementation of the Q-Lambda algorithm for reinforcement learning.
+- **Q-Lambda Algorithm**: Combines Q-Learning with eligibility traces for faster learning.
+- **RBF Q-Learning Algorithm**: Uses Radial Basis Function (RBF) networks to approximate the Q-values for continuous state spaces.
+In this case, uses a Gaussian RBF.
+- **FSR Q-Learning Algorithm**: Implements Feature Selection and Reduction (FSR) to improve learning efficiency by reducing the state space.
+In this case, encodes row, columns, and actions.
 - **Dynamic Reward System**: Rewards and penalties that scale dynamically with the grid size.
 - **Action Recording**: Records action sequences, total rewards, steps taken, and Q-table history.
 - **Plotting**: Visualizes Q-tables, episode rewards, steps taken, and action sequences.
+- **Plot Animations**: Creates animated plots to show the progression of the agent's learning over time.
-- **CSV Export**: Exports training data, rewards, steps, and action sequences to CSV files.
+- **CSV Export**: Exports training data, rewards, steps, plots, and action sequences to CSV files.

 ## Project Submission Files
 The data files analyzed in the report are organized in a folder named `project_data`.
-The report itself is a .pdf file in the main directory named `Pinto CS471 - Project 1 Report.pd`.
-The `project_data` folder includes the training data for two different grid sizes using both Q-Learning and Q-Lambda algorithms:
+The report itself is a .pdf file in the main directory named `Pinto CPE471 - Project 2 Report.pdf`.
+The `project_data` folder includes only training data for a **5x5 Grid**, but includes all necessary algorithms.

 - **5x5 Grid**:
-    - Q-Learning Images
+    - First Action Sequence Images
-    - Q-Learning Training Data
-    - Q-Lambda Images
+    - Last Action Sequence Images
-    - Q-Lambda Training Data

-- **10x10 Grid**:
-    - Q-Learning Images
+    - Steps Taken Comparison Images
-    - Q-Learning Training Data
-    - Q-Lambda Images
+    - Total Rewards Comparison Images
-    - Q-Lambda Training Data
+    - Full Data CSVs
+    - Interpreted Action Sequence CSVs
+    - Raw Action Sequence CSVs
+    - Reward CSVs
+    - Steps CSVs
+    - Weights CSVs

 ## Dependencies
 This project requies a **Python** version of 3.12.9 or higher to run.